Jabari Smith: Personal life

 His son, Jabari Smith Jr., is an NBA player for the Houston Rockets.
 He played in college for the Auburn Tigers basketball team.
+On January 16, 2023, during Smith Jr.’s rookie season, in a game between the Rockets and the Los Angeles Lakers, he told LeBron James that “You played against my dad, your first NBA game ever… Sacramento.”

 Smith's cousin Kwame Brown was selected as the first overall pick in the 2001 NBA draft.